 In between the explosions and special effects, the human cast rarely get a look in, which may well have been a good thing.
 Shia LaBeouf stood out from the mechanised mass destruction in the first film but when it comes to the scenes here with him manically spouting the formulas in his head he gives an exceedingly silly performance.
 Thanks to the first film, Megan Fox went from a name that was known probably only to her agent and family to being voted the Sexiest Woman in the World and being top-lined for high-profile roles like Wonder Woman and Lara Croft.
 In that Megan Foxs role in Transformers existed solely of a series of provocative sweat-dripping poses and almost nothing that could be considered animating a character, let alone acting, one is baffled about what the Megan Fox phenomenon consists of beyond her body.
 Certainly, she has done nothing else that has gained the slightest attention and has yet to demonstrate much that could be called acting ability.
 The one person who does stand out this time is John Turturro, an actor usually more used to indie productions, who rises to the occasion with fine comic effect, even if in the end he gets defeated by the constant heroic posturing he is required to do.

-Michael Bay and Shia LaBoeuf but not Megan Fox returned with Transformers: Dark of the Moon (2011) and Bay and a completely new cast with Transformers: Age of Extinction (2014) and the upcoming Transformers: The Last Knight (2017).
+Michael Bay and Shia LaBoeuf but not Megan Fox returned with Transformers: Dark of the Moon (2011) and Bay and a completely new cast with Transformers: Age of Extinction (2014) and Transformers: The Last Knight (2017).